 Throughout the year we conduct seasonal workshops in wreath-making, basket making and other heritage skills.

+Join us for a workshop and discover a new hobby!
 See our calendar for more details.

-An extension of the Herb Guild, the Open Hearth Cooking Guild is comprised of individuals who enjoy teaching others the skills they have developed over time.
+The Open Hearth Cooking Guild is comprised of individuals who enjoy teaching others the skills they have developed over time.
 We are always looking for more cooks to learn and train to teach others!

 Join us for a hands-on hearth cooking workshop!
 See our calendar for more details.